-Last updated November, 2019.
-Before you scroll down...we keep this site ad-free for our readers.
-If you get value from what we write, please consider supporting us by checking out our 15-day meditation challenge: "Your inner narrative".
+Thanks for visiting - 2023 marks our 20th anniversary!
+This site is ad-free and supported by sales of our online courses.
+If you get value from what we write, click the link at the bottom of the page and read Day 1 of "Your inner narrative" to see if it's right for you...no email required.
 Are you depending on your future self to save you?
 It won't.
 It can't.
 But, why?
 Because your future self doesn't exist.
 And, it never will - it's an illusion.
 The only thing that exists is you right here and now, in the present moment.
 And, the present moment is the only time you can actually do anything.
 We all fall into this trap - we think tomorrow we will be the person we always wanted to be.
 We think tomorrow we will do the things we need to do:

 We refer to this process as tomorrowing yourself to the end of your life.
 NOW IS THE ONLY MOMENT YOU CAN LIVE.
 This sounds like a motivational (or new age) platitude, right?
 The reality is, it's the most basic truth you can encounter: